Lesson 00: General Requirements for PSoC Laboratories

-In the PSoC Lab, you have to purchase a Cypress PSoC 5LP development board, some sensor components, and install PSoC Creator IDE software on your PC (or Laptop) that have USB interface and running on Microsoft Windows 7/10 64-bit platform.
-I recommend you to have oneand/or USB HUB that has an external power source in order to provide enough current to the whole embedded system.
+You must purchase an Infineon PSoC 5LP development board and some sensor components in the PSoC Lab.
+You must also install PSoC Creator IDE software on your PC (or Laptop) with a USB interface and run on Microsoft Windows 7/10/11 64-bit platform.
+I recommend you to have oneand/or USB HUB that has an external power source to provide enough current to the whole embedded system.

-You must have a Cypress PSoC 5LP development board and other sensors.
-There are some development boards that are based on Cypress PSoC 5LP microcontroller:
+You must have an Infineon PSoC 5LP development board and other sensors.
+The following lists are some development boards that are based on the Infineon PSoC 5LP microcontroller: